stanleyhspark/leimao.github.io/_posts/2017-05-04-REINFORCE-Policy-Gradient.md

 G_t = R_{t+1} + \gamma \times R_{t+2} + \gamma^2 \times R_{t+3} + ... + \gamma^{T-t+1} \times R_{T}
 $$

 However, Silver's REINFORCE algorithm lacked a $ \gamma^t $ item than Sutton's algorithm.
 It turned out that both of the algorithms are correct.
-Sutton's algorithm worked for the episodic case while Silver's algorithm worked for the continuing case.
+Sutton's algorithm worked for the episodic case maximizing the value of start state, while Silver's algorithm worked for the continuing case maximizing the averaged value.
 The lunarlander problem is a continuing case, so I am going to implement Silver's REINFORCE algorithm without including the $ \gamma^t $ item.

 ### Make OpenAI Deep REINFORCE Class